-- Exams for most of our 1000- and 2000-level courses are scheduled together during an exception period.
-Makeups are provided for by the department's exam conflict and extended time service.
-(See Links below.) - University policy discourages more than two examinations for a student in one twenty-four hour time period and especially on any one day.
-Members of the faculty are urged to consider student requests for a make-up examination, particularly if their course is the largest of the three involved and thus has the strongest likelihood of offering a make-up for other valid reasons, e.g., illness, death in the family, etc. - Any student who wishes to take the exam at the published time must be allowed to do so. - The final due date for a take-home examination can be no earlier than the published final exam date.
+- MATH courses 1105 through 4860 will have a final exam scheduled during the final exam period by default.
+The schedule will be announced after the term starts and the add period has ended.
+Instructors should notify Mikki if they would prefer to give a take-home exam or final project due dates will be set by the university. - University policy discourages more than two examinations for a student in one twenty-four hour period.
+Members of the faculty are urged to consider student requests for a make-up examination, particularly if their course is the largest of the three involved and thus has the strongest likelihood of offering a make-up for other valid reasons, e.g., illness, death in the family, etc. - Any student who wishes to take the exam at the published time must be allowed to do so.
+Each course will organize its own make-up exam arrangements.
+Contact Mikki if you need to reserve a classroom.